riggalls/RAG-MCP-Vector-20250926/README.md

 It returns the same payload as the FastAPI `/query` endpoint.

+Visit `http://localhost:3333/playground` (after starting the MCP server) for an HTML harness that walks through session initialization and lets you send custom JSON-RPC payloads.

 ## How It Works

 1. **Data Loading**: Loads 15 text snippets from `data/snippets.json`